Switching nonparametric regression models for multi-curve data: Simulation study

-We carry out three simulation studies and consider that the $z_{ik}$'s can take values 1 or 2.
-For each simulation study 300 independent data sets are generated, each with $N=100$ replicates.
-In study 1, $z_{1k}, \ldots, z_{nk}$ are \textit{iid} and $\matr{V}$ follows the homogeneous random intercept model as in (\ref{restricted_V}).
-In study 2, $z_{1k}, \ldots, z_{nk}$ follow a Markov structure and $\matr{V}$ also follows the homogeneous random intercept model.
-In study 3, $z_{1k}, \ldots, z_{nk}$ are independent, but with the distribution of $z_{ik}$ depending on a univariate covariate, $v_{ik}$.
-In this third study, we take $\matr{V} = \sigma^2 \matr{I}$.
-In all three studies we use the same vector of evaluation points $\vect{x}$ and the same true functions $f_1$ and $f_2$.
+We carry out a simulation study under three different designs considering that the hidden states, the $z_{ik}$s, can take values 1 or 2.
+For each design 300 independent data sets are generated, each with $N=100$ replicates.
+In design 1, $z_{1k}, \ldots, z_{nk}$ are \textit{iid} and $\matr{V}$ follows the homogeneous random intercept model as in (\ref{restricted_V}).
+In design 2, $z_{1k}, \ldots, z_{nk}$ follow a Markov structure and $\matr{V}$ also follows the homogeneous random intercept model.
+In design 3, $z_{1k}, \ldots, z_{nk}$ are independent with the distribution of $z_{ik}$ depending on a univariate covariate, $v_{ik}$.
+In this third design, we take $\matr{V} = \sigma^2 \matr{I}$.
+To study all three designs we use the same vector of evaluation points $\vect{x}$ and the same true functions $f_1$ and $f_2$.
 The vector $\vect{x}=(x_1,\ldots,x_n)^T$ consists of $n=10$ equally spaced points, $1, 12, 23, \ldots, 89, 100$.
-The true function $f_2$ is the same as used by \citet{deSouza2014} in their simulation studies.
+The true function $f_2$ is the same we used in the simulation study presented in \citet{deSouza2014}.
 The true function $f_1$ is simply $f_2 - 0.1$.
-In the third study, in each simulated data set, we generate $v_{ik}, k=1,\ldots,n, i=1,\ldots,N$.
-Figure \ref{Sim:fitted:example} presents examples of a data set from each simulation study with 20 of their 100 replicates.
+In the third study, for each simulated data set, we generate $v_{ik}, k=1,\ldots,n, i=1,\ldots,N$.
+Figure \ref{Sim:fitted:example} contains example data sets generated from each of the three designs.

-For Simulations 1 and 2 we generate each simulated data set as follows. \begin{enumerate} \item Generate the $z_{ik}$'s according to the specified model - \textit{iid} for Simulation 1, Markov for Simulation 2.
+For Designs 1 and 2 we generate each simulated data set as follows. \begin{enumerate} \item Generate the $z_{ik}$s according to the specified model - \textit{iid} for Design 1, Markov for Design 2.
 For the \textit{iid} model, we set $p_1=p(z_{ik}=1)=0.5$.
-For Markov $z_{ik}$'s, we set transition probabilities $a_{12}=p(z_i=2|z_{i-1}=1)=0.3$ and $a_{21}=p(z_i=1|z_{i-1}=2)=0.4$ and initial probabilities $\pi_1=\pi_2=0.5$. \item Generate the $y_{ik}$'s according to the homogeneous random intercept model of Section \ref{Sec:choices_alpha_V} with $\tau^2 = 10^{-4}$ and $\sigma^2=10^{-5}$. \item Repeat steps 1 and 2 $N=100$ times obtaining a data set of 100 replicates. \end{enumerate}
+For Markov $z_{ik}$s, we set transition probabilities $a_{12}=p(z_i=2|z_{i-1}=1)=0.3$ and $a_{21}=p(z_i=1|z_{i-1}=2)=0.4$ and initial probabilities $\pi_1=\pi_2=0.5$. \item Generate the $y_{ik}$s according to the homogeneous random intercept model of Section \ref{Sec:choices_alpha_V} with $\tau^2 = 10^{-4}$ and $\sigma^2=10^{-5}$. \item Repeat steps 1 and 2 $N=100$ times to obtain a data set of 100 replicates. \end{enumerate}

-For Simulation 3 we generate each simulated data as follows.
+For Design 3 we generate each simulated data set as follows.